szilard/dataset-sizes-kdnuggets/README.md

 [KDnuggets](http://www.kdnuggets.com/) has conducted surveys of "the largest dataset you analyzed/data mined" (yearly since 2006).
-It surveys the largest dataset for a given practitioner (instead of the typical one), it measures size in bytes (rather than the more informative number of records) and it surveys raw data sizes (I would be more interested in the size of the refined datasets used for modeling).
+It surveys the largest dataset for a given practitioner (instead of the typical one), it measures size in bytes (rather than my preference for number of records), and it surveys raw data sizes (I would be more interested in the size of the refined datasets used for modeling).
 Nevertheless, it provides data points interesting for a study.
 (One could also question the representativeness of the sample, changing respondents over the years etc.)